 - You have a new mattress, but it doesn’t fit in your current bed.

 Do you feel lazy about making your bed every day?
 You can enjoy the advantages of this laziness.
-Dust mites thrive in a warm and most place better.
-So, if you skip your morning routine and let your bedding touching with the fresh air, it will be cleaner and healthier.
+Dust mites thrive in a warm and moist place better.
+So, if you skip your morning routine and let your bedding touch the fresh air, it will be cleaner and healthier.

 Most common bed size options